 What is Traffic Volume Count ?

-Traffic Volume Count is recording/counting of number of vehicles passing through a road over a period of time.
+Traffic Data Collection is basic requirements for transport planning.
+Traffic Data forms an integral part of national economics and such knowledge is essential in drawing up a rational transport policy for movement of passengers and goods by both government and the private sectors.
+Traffic Volume Count is counting of number of vehicles passing through a road over a period of time.
 It is usually expressed in terms of Passenger Car Unit (PCU) and measured to calculate Level of Service of the road and related attributes like congestion, carrying capacity, V/C Ratio, identification of peak hour or extended peak hour etc. Traffic volume count or TVC is usually done as a part of transportation surveys, TVC can be classified or unclassified.

 Need of Traffic Volume Count Survey

 Traffic Volume Survey is an essential part of Town Planning, especially for a town planner.
 It includes counting the number of vehicles passing through a survey station.
 The study of Classified Traffic Volume Count is to understand factors that form the basis of:

 a) Checking the efficiency/saturation of the road network by comparing current traffic volume with the calculated capacity or by identifying level of service

 b) Establishing the use of the road network by vehicles of different categories, traffic distribution, PCU/vehicle value

 c) Need of median shifting or road widening